 Peter Lineham is a former Professor of Religious History at Massey University.
 He is the author of Destiny: The Life and Times of a Self-made Apostle.

-This interview was originally aired on 95bFM radio.
-For more stories like this click here.
+This interview originally aired on 95bFM radio.
+For more stories like this, click here.